-Table 12 shows the requests that assume the use of the OtherDN value as a switch directory number, and can therefore support Smart OtherDN Handling.
+Table 13 shows the requests that assume the use of the OtherDN value as a switch directory number, and can therefore support Smart OtherDN Handling.

-Table 12: Requests That Support Smart OtherDN Handling
+Table 13: Requests That Support Smart OtherDN Handling

-TRequest Meaning of OtherDN Attribute AgentID-to-DN Conversion Reserved DN Conversion TMakeCall Call destination Yes Yes TMakePredictiveCall ^a Call destination Yes Yes TRedirectCall New destination for call Yes Yes TInitiateTransfer Call destination Yes Yes TMuteTransfer Call destination Yes Yes TSingleStepTransfer TSingleStepTransfer New destination for call Yes TInitiateConference Call destination Yes Yes TSingleStepConference New destination for call No No TDeleteFromConference Conference member to be deleted Yes Yes TListenDisconnect Request target Yes Yes TListenReconnect Request target Yes Yes TCallSetForward ^b Request target Yes Yes TGetAccessNumber ^c DN for which Access Number is requested No No
+TRequest Meaning of OtherDN Attribute AgentID-to-DN Conversion Reserved DN Conversion TMakeCall Call destination Yes Yes TMakePredictiveCall ^a Call destination Yes Yes TRedirectCall New destination for call Yes Yes TInitiateTransfer Call destination Yes Yes TMuteTransfer Call destination Yes Yes TSingleStepTransfer New destination for call Yes Yes TInitiateConference Call destination Yes Yes TSingleStepConference New destination for call No No TDeleteFromConference Conference member to be deleted Yes Yes TListenDisconnect Request target No No TListenReconnect Request target No No TCallSetForward ^b Request target Yes Yes TGetAccessNumber ^c DN for which Access Number is requested No No TSetCallAttributes ^c Not specified No No TReserveAgentAndGet AccessNumber ^c DN for which Access Number is requested No No TMonitorNextCall Agent DN to be monitored No Not applicable TCancelMonitoring Agent DN that was monitored No Not applicable

-Table 12: Requests That Support Smart OtherDN Handling (Continued)
+Table 13: Requests That Support Smart OtherDN Handling (Continued)

 TRequest Meaning of OtherDN Attribute AgentID-to-DN Conversion Reserved DN Conversion

-TSetCallAttributes ^c Not specified No No

-TReserveAgentAndGet AccessNumber ^c DN for which Access Number is requested No No

-TMonitorNextCall Agent DN to be monitored No Not applicable

-TCancelMonitoring Agent DN that was monitored Yes Not applicable

 TRouteCall ^d New destination for call

 RouteTypeUnknown Yes Yes

 RouteTypeDefault Yes Yes

 RouteTypeOverwriteDNIS Yes Yes

-RouteTypeAgentID Yes ^e Yes ^e
+RouteTypeAgentID No No

-a.
-TMakePredictiveCall assumes that the directory number should be outside the switch; however, this request could also support Smart OtherDN Handling.
+- a.
+TMakePredictiveCall assumes that the directory number should be outside the switch; however, this request could also support Smart OtherDN Handling. - b.

-- b.
 TCallSetForward has a separate flag in the configuration option for enabling conversion. - c.
 T-Server cannot intercept these requests. - d.
-Only the listed route types are applicable for OtherDN conversion. - e.
-T-Server must perform Agent ID-to-DN conversion explicitly.
-The configuration option should be ignored.
+Only the listed route types are applicable for OtherDN conversion.